DuongVu39/Diamond_price_prediction/README.md

   ​

-- **Carat**: Is a measure to the weight, not size of a diamond.
+- **Carat**: Is a measure of the diamond weight, not size of a diamond.
 1 carat is equal to 2 gram.

 ## How to run the project: